-- Pass collision with the test target avoided as a result of R-AEB - Fail impact occurred with the test target, even at reduced speed.
+- Pass collision with the test target avoided as a result of P-AEB - Fail impact occurred with the test target, even at reduced speed.

-Each test is performed twice and the overall result is the aggregate of the two individual results.
-If the results of the two tests are inconsistent a third test is performed and the overall result is taken as the majority result of the three individual results, i.e. pass, fail and then pass achieves an overall pass for the test, pass, fail and then fail achieves an overall fail.
+Each test is performed twice, and the overall result is the aggregate of the two individual results.
+However, if the results of the two tests are inconsistent a third test is performed and the overall result is taken as the majority result of the three individual results, for example:

+- Fail, pass, pass would achieve an overall pass. - Pass, fail, fail would achieve an overall fail.

-13 SYSTEM PERFORMANCE REQUIREMENTS
+14 SYSTEM PERFORMANCE REQUIREMENTS

-In order to be recognised the R-AEB system must:
+In order to be recognised the P-AEB system must:

 - Be automatically engaged and active whenever reverse is selected when the vehicle is in operating in a mode for driving on solid paved surfaces.
-A means by which the driver can deactivate the system is permitted providing that the system is automatically activated the next time reverse is selected. - Visualise to the driver the location of the collision partner relative to the test vehicle. - Continue to hold the vehicle stationary for a period of at least 1.0s after the R-AEB system has been brought the vehicle to a halt in the tests where a collision is avoided.
-This function may be overridden if the driver applies a substantial accelerator demand.

-Not have its performance adversely affected by typical light soiling of the sensors.
+A means by which the driver can deactivate the system is permitted providing that the system is automatically activated the next time reverse is selected. - Be either automatically activated when travelling slowly forwards, or able to activate by the driver when travelling in a parking scenario. - Visualise to the driver the location of the collision partner relative to the test vehicle. - Continue to hold the vehicle stationary for a period of at least 1.0s after the P-AEB system has been brought the vehicle to a halt in the tests where a collision is avoided.
+This function may be overridden if the driver applies a substantial accelerator demand. - Not have its performance adversely affected by typical light soiling of the sensors.